Achilles (1781 ship): Achilles and Entreprenante

 In late 1799 the British Government hired Achilles to transport a company of the Dutch Emigrant Artillery Corps from England to Jamaica.
 Captain de Menard commanded the company, which consisted of probably a little over 100 Hanoverians.
 The description of the action below is from his letter to Major Nacquard, the commander of the Corps.

 On 2 December, at about 4a.m., Achilles was in the latitude of San Domingo when lookouts saw a large vessel sailing towards them.
 The British feared that this was a 44-gun French frigate.
 Achilles cleared for action and at 8 am saw that the French vessel had altered her course and that people aboard her were throwing things overboard.
 Hogg set off to intercept and by about 9:30 a.m. got close enough for an engagement to commence. de Menard had his small arms men fire on the French vessel but kept most of his men out of harm's way below deck.
 The French vessel thought that it was dealing with a lightly-manned merchant vessel and attempted to put boarders on Achilles.
 After about three-quarters of an hour Achilles was in a position for the Hanoverian soldiers hidden below deck to come out and board the French vessel.
 The Anglo-Hanoverian boarding party quickly cleared the French deck and took command of the vessel.

 The French vessel proved to be the privateer corvette Entreprenante of four 12–pounder and fourteen 6-pounder guns, and 195 men under the command of Captain Jos.
 Durant.
 French casualties, by de Menard's account of this action, amounted to 100 men killed and wounded, Durant and three of his officers being among the killed.
 British and Dutch casualties amounted to one man killed and 14 wounded.

 On 31 January 1800, Lloyd's List reported that Achilles, Hogg, master, had captured the French letter of marque corvette Intreprenant.
-Intreprenant was sailing out of Curacoa.
+Intreprenant was sailing out of Curaçao.
 Lloyd's List gave the size of the French crew as 130 men, and the French casualties as 25 men killed and 50 wounded.
 Achilles had one man killed and several wounded.
 Achilles brought Intreprenant into Jamaica.